Fewer Students Are Going To College. Here's Why That Matters

 The pitch is not for everyone.
 While Pine Manor is generous with aid, it's still more expensive than community college.
 It's also far from home — and often, far from warm.

 But, so far, O'Reilly says, these trips are paying off.
-Texans now make up 6% of Pine Manor's enrollment — that's almost two dozen paying students who had probably never heard of, let alone considered, the school, until they heard directly from its president.
+Texans now make up 6% of Pine Manor's enrollment — that's almost two dozen paying students who had probably never heard of, let alone considered, the school until they heard directly from its president.

 Returning adults

 "In Michigan, we have about 100,000 high school students, but we have about a million adults with some college and no degree," says Erica Orians, who works with community colleges in that state.
-That means for every high schooler, there are 10 prospective adults students there.
+That means for every high schooler, there are 10 prospective adult students there.

-The challenge is that that returning adults students are a lot harder to recruit.
-For high school students, says Orians, "we know where those people are.
+The challenge is that returning adult students are a lot harder to recruit.
+For high school students, Orians says, "we know where those people are.
 High schoolers are a captive audience."
 But when it comes to adults, she says, "they are everywhere.
 They are working.
 They are parents.
 They are engaged with their community."

 Adults have lives, she says, "they move, they change their addresses and their phone numbers."